MicrosoftDocs/quantum-docs/articles/user-guide/machines/qc-trace-simulator/depth-counter.md

 ms.author: vadym
 ms.date: 06/25/2020
 ms.topic: conceptual
-uid: microsoft.quantum.machines.qc-trace-simulator.depth-counter
+uid: microsoft.quantum.machines.overview.qc-trace-simulator.depth-counter
 no-loc: ['Q#', '$$v']
 ---
 # Quantum trace simulator: depth counter

-The depth counter is a part of the Quantum Development Kit [Quantum trace simulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro).
+The depth counter is a part of the Quantum Development Kit [Quantum trace simulator](xref:microsoft.quantum.machines.overview.qc-trace-simulator.intro).
 You can use it to gather counts that represent the lower bound of the depth of every operation invoked in a quantum program.

 ## Depth values